dhruvrajvanshi/hades-lang/README.md

     - [ ] Debugger support

 ## Editor support
-Git checkout this repo
 Basic syntax hilighting is supported
 ### IntelliJ
+1. Git checkout this repo.
-Got to `File > Settings > Editor > TextMate bundles` Add a new bundle from directory `ide/vscode-hades`.
+2. Go to `File > Settings > Editor > TextMate bundles`
+3. Add a new bundle from directory `ide/vscode-hades`.
-You should get basic syntax hilighting for .hds files.
+You should now get basic syntax hilighting for .hds files.

 ### VS Code
 Plugin isn't published yet.
 It's in `ide/vscode-hades` Figure it out.